 -

-Or visit a participating M&S store to buy Danish Kroner.
-With stores nationwide - many open seven days a week and late into the evening - you can buy your Travel Money at a time that suits you.
+Buy Danish Kroner in your local participating M&S store.* With over 90 Travel Money Bureaux nationwide - many open seven days a week. - you can buy Danish Kroner at a time that suits you.

 Why buy Danish Kroner from M&S Travel Money?